roscrazy/Android-RealtimeUpdate-CleanArchitecture/README.md

 What I have done
 -----------------
+- In presentation layer, I demonstrate MVP and MVVM.
 - Connect to datasource and listen to the data changed.
 - Download image, cached to files and Memory.